-perimeter than [12], with on average $10 \times$ faster runtime.
-Again, in the last column, we report the runtime SDS takes to converge to a solution that is better than [12].
-To just get a slightly better solution than [12], on average SDS uses $33 \times$ faster runtime.
-We believe algorithm [12] stops earlier, before it converges to an optimal solution.
+Table IV shows the results on group 2.
+The authors claim the shaping algorithm in [13] can find the optimal half perimeter on the floorplan layout.
+But, for all five circuits SDS gets consistently better half perimeter than [13], with on average $10 \times$ faster runtime.
+Again, in the last column, we report the runtime SDS takes to converge to a solution that is better than [13].
+To just get a slightly better solution than [13], on average SDS takes $33 \times$ faster runtime.
+We believe algorithm [13] stops earlier, before it converges to an optimal solution.
+The reason may be because of the numerical error.

-From the runtime reported in Tables 2 and 3, it is clear that as the circuit size increases, SDS scales much better than both [11] and [12].
-In Table 1, we list the runtime complexities among the three shaping algorithms.
-As in our experiments, it is never necessary to apply the geometric programming method in SDS, we list the runtime complexity of the basic SDS in Table 1.
+From the runtime reported in Tables III and IV, it is clear that as the circuit size increases, SDS scales much better than both [12] and [13].
+In Table II, we list the runtime complexities among the three shaping algorithms.
+As in our experiments, it is never necessary to apply the geometric programming method in SDS, we list the runtime complexity of the basic SDS in Table II.
 Obviously, the basic SDS has the best scalability.